RoyalHighgrass/QVM-Manager/README.md

 ###### **Note**: If you are not using `apt` or `pacman` as your package manager, you will have to install all required packages mannually before running the `./QVM/config.sh` command which will ask you if you have done so and are ready to proceed.
 Proceeding without manually installing the necessary packages will cause the installation to fail.

 Once the installation is complete, the `QVM` icon should automatically appear in your systems application menu and application search results.
-In the event that this does not happen, you will most likely need to either run the '`sudo update-desktop-database`' command or restart your system, possibly both.
+In the event that this does not happen, you will most likely need to either; run the '`sudo update-desktop-database`' command or restart your system, possibly both.

 ## Requirements